 CSE 118.
 Ubiquitous Computing (4)

 Explores emerging opportunities enabled by cheap sensors and networked computing devices.
 Small research projects will be conducted in teams, culminating in project presentations at the end of the term.
 Section will cover material relevant to the project, such as research methods, software engineering, teamwork, and project management.
-Prerequisites: any course from the following: CSE 131, CSE 132B, Cog Sci 102C, Cog Sci 121, Cog Sci 184, ECE 111, ECE 118, ECE 191, ECE 192, COMM 102C, or ICAM; or consent of instructor.
+Prerequisites: any course from the following: CSE 131, CSE 132B, Cog Sci 102C, Cog Sci 121, Cog Sci 184, COMT 111B, COMT 115, ECE 111, ECE 118, ECE 191, ECE 192, or ICAM 160B; or consent of instructor.

 CSE 120.
 Principles of Computer Operating Systems (4)

 Basic functions of operating systems; basic kernel structure, concurrency, memory management, virtual memory, file systems, process scheduling, security and protection.
 Prerequisites: CSE 30, and CSE 101 or Math 188, and CSE 70 or CSE 110.

 CSE 121.
 Operating Systems: Architecture and Implementation (4)

 (Formerly CSE 171B.)
 Case study of architecture and implementation of a selected modern operating system.
 In-depth analysis through a detailed study of source code.
 Topics include process creation, context-switching, memory allocation, synchronization mechanisms, interprocess communication, I/O buffering, device drivers, and file systems.
 Prerequisites: CSE 120.